CoachhCal/Maze-Solver-Queues/README.md

 # Maze Solver

 ## Overview
-A C++ console application designed to solve mazes using **queues**, avoiding recursion entirely.
+A C++ console application designed to solve mazes using **queues**.
 The program reads a **25x25 maze** from a text file, processes it, and outputs the solved maze in another text file, marking the correct path with `#`.

 ## Features
 - **Queue-Based Pathfinding:** Utilizes a custom queue implementation to find the shortest path.